samrat-halder/personality-detection-with-BERT-RoBERT/README.md

 ## Contact Information

-This repository has beend developed and maintained by Samrat Halder.
+This repository has been developed and maintained by Samrat Halder as a part of *ELEN6040: Deep learning Research course* offered by Professor Zoran Kostic at Columbia University.
 For any communication related to this repository please contact sh3970@columbia.edu

 ## License